prjctimg/huetiful/docs/assets/markdown/modules/utils.md

 `string` \| `boolean`

 The name of the overtone hue.
-If an achromatic color is passed in it return the string gray otherwise if the color has no bias it returns false.
+If an achromatic color is passed in it return the string `'gray'` otherwise if the color has no bias it returns false.

 **`Example`**